Business credit card balance transfers

 It can also free up cash flow, reduce debt and even improve your credit score.
 While there are plenty of personal credit cards with balance transfer offers, it's not as common on business credit cards.
 So, let's take a look at your options.

-Four reasons your business might need a balance transfer
+Four reasons your business might need a balance transfer credit card

-- Cashflow issues.
+- Cash flow issues.
 If your business is struggling with liquidity, a balance transfer credit card can provide short-term relief by freeing up cash that would otherwise be spent on interest charges.
-This can help meet short-term or cyclical needs, until the business can create a sustainable positive cashflow.
+This can help meet short-term or cyclical needs, until the business can create a sustainable positive cash flow.

 - Consolidate existing debts.
 If you struggle with several existing credit card interest repayments, you could transfer them all to a single account with a low or 0% interest, using a balance transfer offer.
 Not only will this make it easier to keep track of your debts, but it should allow you to repay your consolidated debt much faster than if the amounts owing are separated into different accounts that charge separate, higher interest rates.

 - Improve credit score.
 Related to the above, you can help strengthen your credit score if you’re making timely repayments and can repay your debt with a balance transfer offer.
 Plus, your credit utilisation ratio also improves when you have a new credit card, as long as expenditure does not proportionately increase.

 What kind of businesses would most likely get a balance transfer credit card?